VanLaser/analog-controls-for-armored-core-ps2/README.md

 Latest stable version of the LR Portable patch re-enables "look reset" by pressing the in-game mapped look up/down buttons (if the in-game keymap shows a button combo, and not the "DISABLED" message), and also re-enables the default "4 button combo" purge modifier (same conditions).

 Latest BETA version of the LR portable patch fixes the following **AC: LR Portable BUG:** can't select inside parts.
 Enabling the analog processing instructions described above had the side effect of disabling the usage of the inside part/weapon.
 It makes sense in a way, if the analog processing code is a leftover from the PS2 original version, that would correspond to the "Type A" (analog) controller scheme from that game; and "Type A" has a dedicated button for using the inside parts (and therefore no switching to the inside part as normal cycling through weapons).
 So now the modded game is left without a dedicated button for the inside part, _and_ no way to switch to it.

+#### Armored Core: FFI Portable (Japan)

+Status: very experimental.

+By default, even in manual fights, in this game the  vertical camera movement is automatic (follows the enemy).
+The analog patch disables this automatic vertical lock-on when doing manual fights, so that right analog stick *CAN* be used to manually control the camera on all 4 directions, similar to the other AC games in the series.
+There is no "camera reset" combo, though.
+Purging should work as usual (D-PAD UP + relevant part/weapon button).

 ------